DS202-at-ISU/ds2020-lab-3-ds2020-lab-3-team-13/README.md

 Include at least one sentence discussing the result of your fact-checking endeavor.

+My Answer: I found that there was a total of 163 avengers, and after checking the data there are 10 missing entries for the Names.ALias column.
+I also found that 64 avengers died at least once, rather than
+69. So, the fact is not true.

 Upload your changes to the repository.
 Discuss and refine answers as a team.